Vegan Red Velvet Chocolate Chip Cookies

 More Red Velvet Desserts

-If you love these vegan red velvet cookies, you must be a fan of festive treats.
-That’s one reason you’ll love these vegan Christmas cookies!
+If you love this vegan red velvet chocolate chip cookies recipe, you must be a fan of festive treats.
+That’s one reason you’ll love this Vegan Red Velvet Whoopie Pie recipe or these vegan Christmas cookies!
 But if you’re looking for more velvet-inspired recipes, try these:

 These vegan red velvet crinkle cookies are colorful cookies infused with chocolate chips.
 With only a few ingredients, they're so easy to prepare too!